vlad-nestorov/vitepress/index.md

 - **Lexmark** - MS, MX series
 - **Samsung** - Xpress, ProXpress series

-### Serving All of Canada
+### Serving the Greater Toronto Area

-From Vancouver to Halifax, we ship to every province and territory.
-Our strategically located warehouses ensure fast delivery times across the country.
+We proudly serve businesses and individuals throughout the GTA with convenient local pickup and delivery options.